vardius/go-api-boilerplate/README.md

-├── docker-compose.yml   # Defines Docker services, networks and volumes per developer environment ├── Dockerfile           # Docker image for production ├── Makefile             # Commands for building a Docker image for production and deployment ├── .env                 # Enviroment configuration └── bootstart.sh         # Configuration script for docker containers
+├── docker-compose.yml   # Defines Docker services, networks and volumes per developer environment ├── Dockerfile           # Docker image for production ├── Makefile             # Commands for building a Docker image for production and deployment ├── .env                 # Environment configuration └── bootstart.sh         # Configuration script for docker containers
 ```

 ### Configuration
 Create your local `.env` file from `dist.env` files.

-For each of binaries when building a docker image the enviroment variable file will be passed.
+For each of binaries when building a docker image the environment variable file will be passed.
 This repository contains example `.env` file for `server` binary.
 There are always two files `.server.env` containing local configurations and is to be git ignored where [dist.server.env](dist.server.env) contains versioned example of configuration.

 ## Development
-To setup development enviroment simply run [docker-compose](https://docs.docker.com/compose/gettingstarted/) command.
+To setup development environment simply run [docker-compose](https://docs.docker.com/compose/gettingstarted/) command.
 The containers will be set up for each binaries and other services required for application to run.

 You can debug your program with [Delve](https://github.com/derekparker/delve) which is a debugger for the Go programming language running on port **2345**.
 Repository includes [VS Code](https://code.visualstudio.com/) settings to enable [remote dubbuging](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code) within docker containers.